iliasschem/nodejs-rabbitmq-communication/README.md

 ## Overview

 The project is a simple implementation of node app with communication with rabbitMq to store tasks.
+The client is implemented using react and interact with server (nodejs) using graphql

 ## Dependencies